etsryn/Linear-Regression/Predictive Learning Model 1/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License - Version 2.0, January 2004](LICENSE).
 Feel free to use, modify, and distribute the content as needed, giving appropriate credit.

 ---